LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-geoscience.md

 Controlled vocabularies significantly improve data discovery.
 It makes data more shareable with researchers in the same discipline because everyone is ‘talking the same language’ when searching for specific data e.g. plants, animals, medical conditions, places etc.

-If you have time: have a look at [Controlling your Language: a Directory of Metadata Vocabularies](http://www.webarchive.org.uk/wayback/archive/20160101151732/http://www.jiscdigitalmedia.ac.uk/guide/controlling-your-language-links-to-metadata-vocabularies) from JISC in the UK.
+If you have time, have a look at [Controlling your Language: a Directory of Metadata Vocabularies](http://www.webarchive.org.uk/wayback/archive/20160101151732/http://www.jiscdigitalmedia.ac.uk/guide/controlling-your-language-links-to-metadata-vocabularies) from JISC in the UK.
 Make sure you scroll down to 5.
 Conclusion - it’s worth a read.

 ### Activity 2: Controlled vocabularies in action